unicef/publicgoods-toolkit/community.md

 Google's strategic need.
 Instead, one can classify that project as B2B Open Source, which is a much less inviting model.

+In government, we see this type of cautious approach around crucial infrastructure.
+Election infrastructure projects, for example, has a very high bar for participation and is only useful to government agencies and the vendors who serve them.
+Such projects might try to be Wide Open, but will in practice tend toward a blend of the characteristics of multivendor infrastructure and specialty library.

 Archetypes help us identify that Android is not like a stereotypical open source project.
+They help us predict the dynamics around open source election infrastructure.
+They allow us to see a project's actual behavior rather than the expected or stereotypical behavior.
-They allow us to see its actual behavior.
-That reveals something about Android's strategy and helps us form credible expectations about how the project will behave in the future.
+We can use archetypes to reveal something about a project's strategy and helps us form credible expectations about how the project will behave in the future.
 It would be disastrous, for example, to build a product strategy that depends on being able to have any influence on Android's road map or feature set.
 Anybody who misidentifies Google's strategy on that point (and there have been a few) is defeated before they write a single line of code.

 Although government agencies can expect to find the full range of archetypes among the projects it encounters, its own projects will tend to fall into just a few categories.
-Most government projects lean toward "Wide Open" dynamics.
+Many government projects lean toward "Wide Open" dynamics, and that archetype is a good default starting point for analysis.
 Less often one finds "Controlled Ecosystem," "Multi-Vendor Infrastructure," and "Trusted Vendor" archetypes.
 All of these are candidates for projects lead by or originating in government agencies, depending on strategic and policy